adamrudolf-becube/cpp-cheatsheet/README.md

 Pretty much the same thing happens in other languages.
 In Python you don't see the explicit path in the code, but there is a register in `PYTHONPATH` where the package names can be resolved to folders and eventually `.py` files.
 Point is, following the imports, you will eventually find the definition of the function.

-Based on my vague memory, C# and Java does something similar.
+Based on my vague memory, C# and Java do something similar.

 When I was a beginner C++ developer, I was thinking "yeah, it is called `#include` in C++, but that's just a slightly different word".
 So when we used classes, we included them.
 We had to include the header files, but I accepted, okay we separate the interface from the implementation, because that's how you do it in C++.

 But I was very confused by some basic things.
 Let's say we wnat to use the `MyClass` to our client code, let's call it `main.cpp` for simplicity. `MyClass` has two files, `MyClass.h` and `MyClass.cpp`.
 In `main.cpp` we import the `MyClass.h`, which looked like what I expected.
 When I call a method of `MyClass` inside `main.cpp`, if I need to follow where it comes from, I follow the includes.
 I get to `MyClass.h`.
 But that doesn't contain the bodies of the functions.
 So my Python brain was thinking, okay, so I guess `MyClass.h` includes `MyClass.cpp` so I can follow the links to resolve the link to the function body.

-But no. It's the other way arounf.
+But no. It's the other way around.
 It's `MyClass.cpp` including the `MyClass.h`.
 So how does it work?
 Both references point towards the `.h` file, and no one ever includes `MyClass.cpp`.

 And this is because the `#include` statement might look a bit like the `import` in other languages, but it has a **totally different purpose**.
 This is the one thing that clicked me, the one thing that no one has ever told me: